noelcjr/EntropyMaxima/README.md

 # Entropy Maxima

-"The Entropy Maximum is a corollary of the Energy minimum" David Chandler "but there are many local maxima, just like there multiple local minima."
+"The Entropy Maximum principle has a corollary that is the Energy minimum principle" David Chandler "..
+So there are multiple local maxima, just like there are multiple local minima."
 Noel Carrascal

 ## How to run